 j. a knowledge of contemporary issues

 k. an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 These outcomes are achieved via rigorous individual courses in all basic areas of biomedical engineering, the natural and life sciences, mathematics, humanities, and social sciences.
 A flexible electives program allows specialization in areas such as biochemistry, biomechanics, biomaterials, and bioelectronics.

-The chemical engineering department uses an outcomes-assessment plan for continuous program improvement, which is used in the biomedical engineering program.
+The Chemical and Biomedical Engineering Department uses an outcomes-assessment plan for continuous program improvement.
 Course work and design projects, in conjunction with yearly interviews provide the measures of learning outcomes.
 These outcomes-assessment results provide feedback to the faculty to improve teaching and learning processes.

 BMEG 201.
 Introduction to Biomedical Engineering.
 3 Hours.